sayefsakin/halide_notes/CaseStudyAnalysis.md

 ![d](kmeans/b.JPG)
 In the following figure, I used 16 threads,
 ![a](kmeans/a.JPG)
 Noticed that, even if I increased total thread counts, max CPU thread utilization doesn't change.
-Although using 16 threads completes the execution faster
-(0.3 seconds) compared to using 8 threads (1.4 seconds).
+Total execution time using 16 threads is 0.37 seconds, using 8 threads is 0.25 (got these values from the console output).